 healthy chocolate muffins cooling on wire rack

-Muffins are one of those foods that we like to have in the house for easy breakfasts and snacks since they store so well in the fridge and are so easy to eat.
-These protein muffins taste like a moist brownie but have a load of nutrition inside…including veggies!
+Toddler muffins are one of those foods that we like to have in the house for easy breakfasts and snacks since they store so well in the fridge and are so easy to eat.
+And these healthy chocolate muffins taste like a moist brownie but have a load of nutrition inside…including veggies!

-I don’t advocate sneaking veggies into everything we serve our kids—we want (and need!) our kids to trust us with the food we feed them—so I love making these with my kids and having them help me add the ingredients.
+Honestly, I don’t advocate sneaking veggies into everything we serve our kids—we want (and need!) our kids to trust us with the food we feed them.
+So I love making these hidden veggie muffins with my kids and having them help me add the ingredients.

 The zucchini, kale, and ripe banana adds moisture and flavor.
 The cocoa powder makes each bite super chocolatey, which my little taste testers think they is super yummy.